 - Our information pages and list of actions have dozens of ideas on how to save energy at home through efficient heating and cooling, insulation, lighting and using energy-efficient appliances.

-If you rent a property, you may feel you are powerless to make substantial energy-saving changes to the home you live in.
+If renting, you may feel you are powerless to make substantial energy-saving changes to the home you live in.
 But there are a number of actions you can take.

-- Think about your lifestyle when you are looking for a rental property and choose a location that is near to your work any facilities you need or close to public transport.
+- Think about your lifestyle when looking for a rental property and choose a location that is near to your work, any facilities you need or close to public transport.
 You can also consider sharing with other people to save money and resources.

-- Remember that your behaviour can make an enormous difference to the amount of energy you use or waste in your home.
+- Your behaviour can make an enormous difference to the amount of energy you use or waste in your home.
 You don't need to rely on capital improvements to make living in rental properties more sustainable.
 Our list of actions is a great place to start and our guides have ideas for every season.

 The major sources of energy use around the typical Australian home are spread across heating water, heating and cooling and refrigeration and other electrical appliances.
 Standby power, lighting and cooking generally make up most of the rest of your household energy bill.